bloxberg-org/cert-issuer/README.md

 # cert-issuer

-The cert-issuer project issues blockchain certificates by creating a transaction from the issuing institution to the recipient on the Bitcoin blockchain that includes the hash of the certificate itself.
+The cert-issuer project issues blockchain certificates by creating a transaction from the issuing institution to the recipient on the Ethereum blockchain that includes the hash of the certificate itself.

+Currently, we support issuing to the bloxberg blockchain network using the BLIPS-2 Standard for Research Object Certification.

+The instructions below pertain mainly to using the cert-issuer via CLI.
+For the API interface, please view our cert-api repository.

+## Generating unsigned certificates

+In order to create unsigned certificates, you must first follow the instructions in our (cert-tools)[https://github.com/bloxberg-org/cert-tools] repository

 ## Issuing certificates